Adcardenas91/Python-Experiments/README.md

   <li>Long nights.</li>
   <li>An affinity for solving complex problems.</li>
 </ul>
-In order to test the inclusion of a photograph, I've included a photofo of me in peak form at the tender age of six:
+In order to test the inclusion of a photograph, I've included a photo of me in peak form at the tender age of six:
 !(00-pdR39F-Nso6mDAs1RRZSzSBnnRLwz7o_Ugjk5aGu8b6Sxu2dbPV_zvJ_Wk1yfasJ.jpg)